-- Page 1 Super Mario 3D Land
+- Page 1 Super Mario 3D Land Review

-- Page 2 Super Mario 3D Land – 3D graphics and hidden depths
+- Page 2 Super Mario 3D Land – 3D graphics and hidden depths Review

 And its playfulness extends to the way it uses 3D and perspective.
 The 3D is used with subtlety, yet the effect is all pervasive, allowing Nintendo to mess around with top-down views and vertiginous depths for some classic heart-in-your-mouth moments, or hide collectibles behind the scenery, hinting at their existence while daring you to find a way in.
 You can get further info using a brilliant binocular gadget, which gives a long-distance view of the level with the binoculars aimed by moving the 3DS itself.
 There are even some ingenious challenge rooms that use perspective tricks to stop you reaching that secret star coin or handy power-up.
 You don’t need to have 3D turned on to play the game, but for once it adds an extra dimension to the experience, not just the visuals.